Pivotal Single Sign-On

 Developers are responsible for selecting the authentication method for application users.
 They can select native authentication provided by the User Account and Authentication (UAA) or external identity providers.
 UAA is an open source identity server project under the Cloud Foundry (CF) foundation that provides identity based security for apps and APIs.

-Pivotal Single Sign‑On supports service provider-initiated authentication flow and single logout.
+Single Sign‑On supports service provider-initiated authentication flow and single logout.
 It does not support identity provider-initiated authentication flow.
-All Pivotal Single Sign‑On communication takes place over SSL.
+All Single Sign‑On communication takes place over SSL.

-Developers define resources required by an application bound to a Pivotal Single Sign‑On service instance and administrators grant resource permissions.
-See the Configure Applications topic for more details.
+Developers define resources required by an application bound to a Single Sign‑On service instance and administrators grant resource permissions.
+See the Configuring Applications topic for more details.

-The following table provides version and version-support information about Pivotal Single Sign‑On:
+The following table provides version and version-support information about Single Sign‑On:

 |Compatible Ops Manager version(s)||2.7, 2.6, and 2.5|